 User roles play an important part in not just what staff and volunteers have access to but it can also be vital in protecting data integrity and security.
 There are many user roles available and while some roles have the same permissions, each one will have its own limitations.

-Adding users and their roles can only be done if you are have the Super User or User Admin roles.
+Adding users and their roles can only be done if you have the Super User or User Admin roles.
+Learn how to add new users and existing users to your ISP database below.

 How do I add a new user?